suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 as defined below.

-* Add: Indicates the track is added to the catalog and the consumers of the catalog can start consuming the media by subscribing to the track.
+* Add: Indicates the track is added to the catalog and the consumers of the catalog may subscribe to the track.

 * Delete: Indicates that media producder is no longer producing media on the associated track.
 Subscribers MUST cleanup any local resources for the